 Lysine is an essential amino acid, meaning that the body cannot synthesize lysine by itself and must therefore rely on external sources to get it.
 The body requires approximately 1 to 1.5 grams of lysine a day.
 Foods from animal sources such as meat, fish, milk and eggs have the highest content of lysine.
 Other good sources include peas and walnuts.

 In general, plant-based foods contain only relatively small amounts of lysine.
 The biological value of almost all plant proteins can thus be improved by taking lysine (please see biological value).

 Together with methionine, lysine plays an important role in the production of carnitine.
 A lysine deficiency may also lead to a deficit in carnitine.
 Carnitine, in turn, is an important element in converting fatty acids into energy.

 Effects of Lysine

 Lysine has been used to treat and prevent herpes.
 Following several studies that showed promising results using lysine against the herpes simplex virus, 2 3, a US, randomized, placebo-controlled, double-blind crossover study conducted in 1984 was groundbreaking.
 Forty-one patients with recurring herpes participated in the study.

 The group that received 1,248 mg lysine-monohydrochloride per day saw a significant reduction in the recurrence of the infection compared to the placebo group.
 A smaller dose of 624 mg lysine-monohydrochloride per day did not prove to be effective.
-Neither dose showed a reduction in the duration of the infection.
+Neither of these two dosages showed a reduction in the duration of the infection.
 4

 Through higher dosages, the number and severity of herpes outbreaks can be reduced.
 In a placebo-controlled, double-blind study conducted by the University of Indiana in Indianapolis, USA, a group of 52 study participants were treated with lysine or a placebo.